myTselection/MijnTuin/README.md

 ## Installation
-- [HACS](https://hacs.xyz/): add url https://github.com/myTselection/MijnTuin as custom repository (HACS > Integration > option: Custom Repositories)
+- [HACS](https://hacs.xyz/): search for the integration in the list of HACS
 - Restart Home Assistant
 - Add 'MijnTuin' integration via HA Settings > 'Devices and Services' > 'Integrations'
 - Provide MijnTuin username and password